joseavegaa/joseavegaa/README.md

 ## Hi there 👋

+I'm Jose, an experienced Data Scientist with a strong background in medicine and surgery.
+Skilled in developing innovative solutions using AI, ML, and data analysis.
+Proven track record of improving operational efficiencies and leading successful projects in the healthcare sector.

 <!--
 **joseavegaa/joseavegaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.